Observer status: United Nations General Assembly

 The United Nations General Assembly may grant entities observer status.
-The United Nations welcomes many international agencies, entities, and two non-member states as observers, State of Palestine and Vatican City.
+The United Nations welcomes many international agencies, entities, and two non-member states as observers, State of Palestine and Holy See.
 Observers have the right to speak at United Nations General Assembly meetings, but not to vote on resolutions.

-Non-member observer states are recognized as sovereign states, and are free to submit a petition to join as a full member at their discretion.
-At present, State of Palestine and Holy See are the observer states at the United Nations, Also, Holy See includes both state as Vatican City and sovereign entity.
-Switzerland also maintained such status until it became a member state.
+Non-member observer states are free to submit a petition to join as a full member at their discretion.
+At present, the State of Palestine and the Holy See are the observer states at the United Nations, Also, Holy See includes both state as Vatican City and sovereign entity.
+Switzerland also maintained such status until it became a member state in 2002.
 Among others, the Sovereign Military Order of Malta and the European Union also have observer status; they are not states under international law, but they are sovereign entities.

 Observer status is granted by a United Nations General Assembly resolution at some point in time.
 Other international organizations (including other UN agencies) may also grant observer status.